CallumB04/clothing-shop/README.md

 # clothing-shop

-This is a full-stack e-commerce clothing website I built using React (frontend) and Go (backend).
+This is a full-stack e-commerce clothing website I built using React/TypeScript (frontend) and Go (backend).
 It was my first project using Go, so I focused on exploring the language, and experimenting with different tools such as [Zap](https://github.com/uber-go/zap) for logging.

-> **Note**: Some product images and information were taken from Hollister, strictly for testing and development purposes.
+> **Note**: Some product images and information were taken from [Hollister](https://www.hollisterco.com/shop/uk), strictly for testing and development purposes.
 This project is not intended for commercial use.

 ## Installation and Setup